pcwerk/jurassic/README.md

 cat README.md | egrep '([0-9]{1,3}\.){3}[0-9]{1,3}'
 ```

 Note that the last line has multiple IP addresses.
-So we would like to separate these and output each ip address into its own line.
+So we would like to separate these and output each IP address into its own line.
 Let's tackle this task with a simple python script.

 ```python
 #!/usr/bin/env python